 Don’t be a statistic—take control of your eye health.

-Since the disease is typically without symptoms until the late stages, the only way to know you have glaucoma is with an eye examination.
+Since the disease typically doesn’t present symptoms until the late stages, the only way to know you have glaucoma is with an eye examination.

 But there is hope for patients with glaucoma at the Cheyenne Eye Clinic & Surgery Center.

-Early diagnosis is critical, that’s why we have all the latest modern and advanced equipment to provide patients early and accurate diagnosis.
+Early diagnosis is critical, that’s why we have all the latest modern and advanced equipment to provide patients with an early and accurate diagnosis.

 When you take control of your health, by getting regular eye exams and beginning an appropriate treatment plan, you are less likely to have significant vision loss from glaucoma.

 What is glaucoma?

 Glaucoma is a chronic disease of the optic nerve.
 Each eye has an optic nerve which is comprised of over a million fibers.
 The fibers carry visual information that lands on the retina inside the eye, to the brain where vision is interpreted.
 In people with glaucoma, those fibers slowly degenerate and die away.
 After a certain number of fibers are damaged, people will have weakness in their eyesight corresponding with whatever fibers were damaged.

 What can I do to make sure I’m not a statistic?